webview/webview/README.md

 If you are a developer of this project then please go to the [development section](#development).

-To keep this section simple, instructions here are written for GCC when compiling C/C++ code using Unix-style command lines, and assumes that you run multiple commands in the same shell.
+Instructions here are written for GCC when compiling C/C++ code using Unix-style command lines, and assumes that you run multiple commands in the same shell.
 See the [MinGW-w64 requirements](#mingw-w64-requirements) when building on Windows.

-Onward we are going to show you just enough to get a working app but you are encouraged to explore the [available examples](examples) and try the ones that go beyond the mere basics.
+You will have a working app but you are encouraged to explore the [available examples](examples) and try the ones that go beyond the mere basics.

-Start with creating a new directory structure for your project because you will need it to follow along.
+Start with creating a new directory structure for your project:

 ```sh
 mkdir my-project && cd my-project